On second eigenvalues of closed hyperbolic surfaces for large genus: Optimal lower bounds for second eigenvalues

 Now we prove Theorem \ref{mt-1-lb} when $\sL_1(X_g)$ is uniformly bounded away from $0$.
-That is, \begin{proposition} If $X_g$ is a closed hyperbolic surface of genus $g$ with $\sL_1(X_g)\geq L$ for any fixed constant $L>0$, then there is a constant $E^\prime(L)>0$ only depending on $L$ such that for $g$ large enough, \end{proposition}
+That is, \begin{proposition} For any fixed constant $L>0$, if $X_g$ is a closed hyperbolic surface of genus $g$ with $\sL_1(X_g)\geq L$, then there is a constant $E^\prime(L)>0$ only depending on $L$ such that for $g$ large enough, \end{proposition}